IONZ Collar Strategy

 IONZ thesis for this collar

-The market-implied 1-standard-deviation range for IONZ extends from approximately $1.16 on the downside to $3.84 on the upside.
+The market-implied 1-standard-deviation range for IONZ extends from approximately $1.21 on the downside to $3.41 on the upside.
 A IONZ collar hedges an existing long IONZ position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current IONZ IV rank near 71.37% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on IONZ at 186.60%.
+Current IONZ IV rank near 43.03% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on IONZ should anchor more to the directional view and the expected-move geometry.
 As a Financial Services name, IONZ options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to IONZ-specific events.

 IONZ collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 IONZ positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move IONZ alongside the broader basket even when IONZ-specific fundamentals are unchanged.
 Always rebuild the position from current IONZ chain quotes before placing a trade.